Lutherpick/Biomedical-RAG-Agent/USER_STORIES.md

 5. As a researcher, I want the system to return top-5 results with sources
    so that I can trust the answers and verify the evidence.
+---

+## Lower Priority

+6. As a developer, I want to follow PEP 8 and PEP 257 standards
+   so that the code is readable and maintainable.

+7. As a developer, I want automatic API docs generation
+   so that users can understand how to use the system easily.

+8. As a developer, I want to use pytest for integration and end-to-end tests
+   so that I can make sure workflows complete without errors.

+9. As a team, I want to track tasks in GitHub Projects
+   so that we can manage work without heavy tools like Jira.

+10. As a developer, I want to experiment with different biomedical prompt templates
+    so that the LLM provides more accurate and less hallucinated answers.

+11. As a researcher, I want to manually spot-check 10–15 queries
+    so that I can catch subtle issues the automated metrics might miss.